-It was 05, 08, 2012 and the first location was the Kouris Dam which is situated at approximately 250m above sea level near to the village of Ypsonas; it is fed by the rivers, Limnatis and Kryos which were of particular interest.
-Water leaves the dam via the Kouris river.
-During this trip we had set out to first explore the river ‘Kryos’ which in Greek language translates into ”Cold’ although the temperature of the water there was a reasonable 27.9°C in most places.
+During this trip we had set out to first explore the river ‘Kryos’ which in Greek language translates into ”Cold’; although the temperature of the water there was a reasonable 27.9°C in most places.

-On the way to the Kryos river, we passed the immense Kouris dam itself and the amazing views.
-On passing one particular cove we decided to stop to investigate.
-Leaving the 2×4 vehicle behind we walked down the rocky hillside to the waters edge.
-On the way we stopped to greet a very well camouflaged Chameleon (Chamaeleo chamaeleon) who crossed our path, and then went on its way.
+On passing one particular cove we stopped the vehicle and decided to investigate.
+We walked down the rocky hillside to the waters edge and on the way we stopped to greet a very well camouflaged Chameleon (Chamaeleo chamaeleon) who crossed our path, and then went on its way.

 I eventually reached the shallows of the cove and quickly spotted a small group of 5 young Lepomis gibbosus.
 These are a beautiful species which were introduced from North America in the early 20th century.
-Only 3 species of fish inhabiting freshwater environments are considered native to Cyprus, Anguilla anguilla (freshwater eel), Salaria fluviatilis (freshwater blenny) and Aphanius fasciatus (Mediterranean killifish).
-The other 13 or so species are all introduced for various reasons such as the Gambusia holbrooki (Mosquito fish) which were introduced to reduce mosquito larvae populations and have multiplied in their millions aggressively out-competing the native Aphanius species in some locations.
+Only 3 species of fish inhabiting inland aquatic environments are considered native to Cyprus, Anguilla anguilla (European Eel), Aphanius fasciatus (Mediterranean Killifish) and Salaria fluviatilis (Freshwater Blenny); the latter has not been observed since its discovery on the island in 1909.
+The other 13 or so species are all introduced for various reasons such as Gambusia sp. for biocontrol against mosquitoes as part of a government initiative to combat malaria in the 1940s.

 We swiftly moved on to the Kryos river, which is a potamos / stream like river system with a bed comprised mostly of smooth round and flat stones along most of its course.
 We trecked through the water along a long stretch of the river for several hours searching for anything we could find and we certainly found some very beautiful creatures indeed.
 These included a variety of freshwater crabs (below) amongst others.